Hornbill-Docs/style-guide/style-guide/periods.md

 ## Periods with quotation marks

-<code>ELMER: TO DO: Add link</code>

 Generally, position periods within the closing quotation marks.
-For more detailed information on how to use periods in conjunction with quotation marks, refer to the section titled "[Quotation marks with other punctuation]()."
+For more detailed information on how to use periods in conjunction with quotation marks, refer to the section titled "[Quotation marks with other punctuation](/style-guide/quotation-marks#quotation-marks-with-other-punctuation)."